I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-The Yellow & Black Attack Is Back!
+The Yellow and Black Attack Is Back!

-1. Stryper began as a "secular" hard rock band called Roxx Regime, formed by guitarist/vocalist Michael Sweet and his drummer brother Robert.
+1. Stryper started as a "secular" hard rock band called Roxx Regime, formed by guitarist/vocalist Michael Sweet and his drummer brother Robert.
 Inspired by bands like Van Halen, Scorpions, and Judas Priest, they took the name "Stryper" because it looked similar to the word "hyper," as a nod to their high-energy live shows.

 2. The Bible verse that inspired the band's name, Isaiah 53:5, reads: "But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."
 The verse has been part of Stryper's logo since their first EP.